atreyasha/clingo-solvers/README.md

 ## Issues

 Based on local experiments, all solvers except the Minotaur solver in `minotaur.lp` and/or `minotaur_alternative.lp` succeeded in Yeti benchmark tests.
 Pull requests for an improved Minotaur solver are therefore very welcome.

-## Vim syntax-highlighting

-In order to initialize syntax highlighting for `clingo` in `vim`, simply copy the 3 folders inside this repository's `vim` directory into your local `~/.vim` directory.

-Source and further information: https://sourceforge.net/p/potassco/code/HEAD/tree/trunk/vim-syntax-gringo/